palewire/django-calaccess-raw-data/docs/howtocontribute.rst

 .. note::

-    We also haven't finalized the database schema, so you should not expect it to remain consistent from version to version.
-At this early stage, many small changes are still routinely necessary as we explore the state data.
+    We haven't finalized the database schema, so you should not expect it to remain consistent from version to version.
+As we explore the state data at this early stage, many small changes are still routinely necessary.
 Once we have a stable release, we plan to ship migration instructions with each version.
 For the time being, you will need to create and maintain your own migration files if you edit the models.